NSF I-Corps Program

 Review Team & Award Criteria

-All applications are reviewed by an interdisciplinary team, which includes Dan Freeman, Vince DiFelice, Yushan Yan and Jeannie Stephens.
+All applications are reviewed by an interdisciplinary team, which includes Dan Freeman, Vince DiFelice, and Christina Pellicane.

 Priority scoring based on team commitment, team quality and commercial potential is used to select teams for awards.
 Five to eight awards are typically offered per cohort during a review cycle.